OmarSdowek/OmarSdowek/README.md

 # 👋 Hi there!

-### I’m Omar Sdowek — a passionate Flutter Developer on a mission to build beautiful, scalable mobile apps.
+### I’m Omar Sayed dowek — a passionate Flutter Developer on a mission to build beautiful, scalable mobile apps.

 ---